-Since its inception in 2011, Business for Scotland (BfS) has called for a fairer, greener, more entrepreneur/small business focused approach to independence.
-BfS have championed the cause of wellbeing economics since before it was a widely used term.
-Believe in Scotland was always going to make the case for independence based on Wellbeing economics, even if the Scottish Government didn’t, so we welcome the Scottish Government’s growing commitment to adopting that approach as evidenced in yesterday’s Social Justice and Fairness Commission Report.
+Since its inception in 2011, Business for Scotland (BfS) has called for a fairer, greener, more small business/entrepreneur focused approach to independence.
+BfS have, therfore, championed the cause of wellbeing economics since before it was a widely used term.
+Believe in Scotland was always going to make the indyref2 case for independence based on Wellbeing economics, even if the Scottish Government didn’t, so we welcome the Scottish Government’s growing commitment to adopting that approach as evidenced in yesterday’s Social Justice and Fairness Commission Report.

 Our poll carried out last month found that if the people of Scotland are offered independence alongside a wellbeing economics approach then 59% would vote Yes.
 That’s 8% more than the same poll (conducted on our behalf by Panelbase) found for the straight Yes/No question at 51% Yes.

 In a promising move Kate Forbes, Scotland’s Cabinet Security for Finance, has effectively been promoted, her department absorbing the responsibilities and junior ministers of Fiona Hyslop’s Economy brief.
 That’s notable because of the faith the FM is placing in Kate Forbes, but also because the more progressive thinker is now in charge of both finance and the economy.
 Also notable is that listed amongst Kate Forbes’ responsibilities, for the first time, is the phrase Wellbeing Economics.

 Where should Kate Forbes start?

 Key questions are: What could we do differently?
 In what sort of country do we want to live?
 What could our economy and society look like if were to design it around the values, hopes and aspirations of Scots rather than the needs of the city of London?

 Answering these questions is the key to securing Scotland’s independence.